GabMus/GNOMEPipe/README.md

 # GNOMEPipe

-Simple Gtk+3 app for browsing YouTube
+Gtk+3 app for browsing YouTube and playing via mpv